SUNDAY, 1 FEBRUARY 1942

 35th Pursuit Group (Interceptor) arrives at Brisbane, Australia from the US.

 and Task Force 17 (TF-17) under the command of Rear Admiral F. J. Fletcher, built around the carriers Enterprise

 Yorktown, bombed and bombarded enemy installations on the islands of Wotje, Kwajalein, Jaluit, Makin, and Mili.
-Two
+TBD

-1515 and TBD 0298.
+1515 and TBD 0298. became lost and ditched into the lagoon.
 Japanese A5M4 Claudes from Taroa clash with American carrier planes over the Marshalls.
 Though outnumbered, lightly armed, and completely unprotected the Mitsubishi fighters managed to shoot down three SBD dive bombers, damage a couple Wildcats, and dive bomb a cruiser.
 Thanks to their excellent maneuverability only two Type 96 fighters were lost and their pilots survived.

 MONDAY, 2 FEBRUARY 1942